Nooksack River GRP

 This area contains a wide variety of benthic, aquatic, riparian, and upland habitats that support a complex diversity of wildlife including birds, mammals, fish, and amphibians.
 Due to their life histories and/or behaviors, some of these species are unlikely to be directly oiled during a spill incident but may be disturbed by other operations such as cleanup, reconnaissance, or fire suppression activities.
 Some of the bird species are resident throughout the year, but many others seasonally migrate outside the basin.
 A number of the species found in this area are classified as threatened or endangered under the Federal Endangered Species Act or Washington State guidelines.

 Classification types are listed below, with the abbreviation of each type provided in the brackets (to the right of the classification).

 - State Threatened (ST)

 - State Sensitive (SS)

-Sensitive species that may occur within this area, at some time of year, include the following federal and state listed species:
+Federal and State Threatened, Endangered, and Sensitive species that may occur within this area, at some time of the year, include:

 - Oregon Spotted Frog [FT/SE]

 These are the specific areas occupied by an endangered or threatened species that contain the physical or biological features that are essential to the conservation of that species – and that may need special management or protection.
 Critical habitat may also include areas that were not occupied by the species at the time of listing but are essential to its conservation.